FullStackTypeScriptCourse/course_material/03_ts/README.md

 }
 ```
 ### The ```void``` type
 `void` has special meaning in function return types, and is not an alias for undefined.
 The intent of `void` is that a function's return value will not be observed.
-So any type will do in a function since it will jus be ignored.
+So any type will do in a function since it will just be ignored.
 Like this:
 ```typescript
 declare function forEach<T>(arr: T[], callback: (el: T) => void): void;
 let target: number[] = [];